 Screenshot of files encrypted by Charck (".chark" extension):

-As with most of ransomware from Djvu family, Charck also displays a fake Windows update pop-up during the encryption:
+As with most ransomware from the Djvu family, Charck also displays a fake Windows update pop-up during encryption:

-IMPORTANT NOTE! - Ransomware-type infections from Djvu malware family are designed to add a number of entries to the Windows hosts file.
+IMPORTANT NOTE! - Ransomware-type infections from the Djvu malware family are designed to add a number of entries to the Windows hosts file.
 The entries contain URLs of various websites, most of which are related to malware removal.
-This is carried out with the intention of making users unable to access malware security websites and seek help.
+This done to prevent users from accessing malware security websites and seeking help.
 Our website (PCrisk.com) is also on the list.
 Removing these entries, however, is simple - you can find detailed instructions in this article (note that, although the steps are shown in the Windows 10 environment, the process is virtually identical on all versions of the Microsoft Windows operating system).